juanri0s/sbt-sharding/README.md

 Tests are sorted by complexity (highest first) and distributed using a greedy bin-packing algorithm to balance total complexity across shards.

-## Auto-Shard Mode
+## Auto-Shard-Matrix Mode

-When `auto-shard: true` is set, the action automatically determines the optimal number of shards based on test file count:
+When `auto-shard-matrix: true` is set, the action automatically determines the optimal number of shards based on test file count and outputs **only** the shard matrix.
+No file distribution or algorithm is used - this mode is purely for calculating the shard count.

+**Shard calculation:**

 - **0 files**: 1 shard
 - **1-5 files**: 1 shard